Say-Gex-Enterprises/.github/profile/README.md

 About us
 </h2>

+Say Gex Laboratory
+About Us

-The idea of the Say Gex Laboratory was first thought of by two noble and conjoined twins, Danil Ivanov (also known as skd) and Brad Pit.
-Ironically, the Say Gex Enterpries specializes in the field of eugenics and genetic enhancement.
+The Say Gex Laboratory was conceived by twins Danil Ivanov (skd) and Brad Pit.
+Ironically, the Say Gex Enterprise specializes in eugenics and genetic enhancement.

-THE LABORATORY IS A CHILD COMPANY OF THE MEGACORPORATION "SAY GEX HOLDING".
-SAY GEX HOLDING HOLDS 100% OF THE COMPANY AND IS RESPONSIBLE FOR ALL STAFF PERSONNEL AND RESEARCH PROJECTS.
+This laboratory is a subsidiary of the megacorporation "Say Gex Holding," which owns 100% of the company and is responsible for all staff, personnel, and research projects.

 After their "release" from a maximum security prison on June 23rd, They worked hard to establish the first research facility under the Say Gex Holding HQ, right in their basement.